Transitioning During Lockdown Didn't Prepare Me For My New World Of Dating

 The rest of my lockdown was spent in and out of clinicians’ offices, or alone, scrolling through Depop or Twitter, watching the world get worse.

-It was to escape that doomscrolling and in search of some fun that I found myself in a bar in central London, having just been kissed by a woman who likes women, with a pink Post-it pad in my hand, jotting down nine random digits after an ‘07’, rounded off with a cursive "Prick :)".
+It was to escape that doom-scrolling and in search of some fun that I found myself in a bar in central London, having just been kissed by a woman who likes women, with a pink Post-it pad in my hand, jotting down random digits’, rounded off with a cursive "Prick :)".

 Throughout all that time I spent alone and ruminating during lockdown, considering how others would read my sexuality only really extended as far as knowing I’d be on the receiving end of homophobia.